hasura/graphql-engine/docs/graphql/core/guides/mysql-preview.rst

 .. admonition:: Supported MySQL versions

-  Hasura GraphQL engine currently supports **MySQL 8.0**.
+  Hasura GraphQL engine currently supports **MySQL 8.0.14 and above**.
 Support for earlier versions will be added soon.

 Try it out